Florida A&M coach suspends football activities after unauthorized music video shot inside locker room

 Real Boston Richey performed last season as part of FAMU’s homecoming.

-The Rattlers are scheduled to open their 2023 season on September 3 against the Jackson State Tigers in the Orange Blossom Classic at Hard Rock Stadium in Miami Gardens, Florida,.
+The Rattlers are scheduled to open the 2023 season on September 3 against the Jackson State Tigers in the Orange Blossom Classic at Hard Rock Stadium in Miami Gardens, Florida,.

 The-CNN-Wire